The donor used for the demonstrator was a base model year 2000 MK2 1.8.

 With the addition of extra manpower to help balance and guide the body, the crane was then used to lift it up and away from the underlying power plant assembly.
 A local scrap metal merchant then collected and disposed of the body - freeing up valuable workspace in the shop.

 Meantime, the fabricator had been busy tacking the chassis together in its jig.
-We decided it would be a good idea to trial fit the chassis to the power plant frame at this stage - just in case it needed any tweaking before being clamped back in the jig and fully welded together.
+Now that the power plant frame was free from the body, we decided it would be a good idea to trial fit the chassis to it - just in case it needed any tweaking before being clamped back in the jig and fully welded together.
 I am pleased to report no tweaking was necessary - a testament to the skills of the fabricator and accuracy of the jig!

 The stripping and reconditioning of the subframes and wishbones etc. could now begin.